cloudera-labs/hms-mirror/README.md

       createIfNotExists: "true"
 ```

 Using this option has the potential to create a table with a different schema than the source.
 This is not recommended.
+This option is applied when using the `SCHEMA_ONLY` data strategy.

 ### Auto Gathering Stats (disabled by default)